-The Program in African American and Diaspora Studies and the Callie House Research Center for the Study of Global Black Cultures and Politics is committed to the pursuit of knowledge, research, and reform.
-To that end, we offer an interdisciplinary, cross-cultural, and comparative curriculum of study of the histories, literatures, music, visual cultures, and politics of people of African descent around the world.
-PAADS focuses on several geographic areas: Africa, the Americas (North & Latin America), the Caribbean and the Indian Ocean area.
+African American and Diaspora Studies (AADS) and the Callie House Research Center for the Study of Global Black Cultures and Politics is committed to the pursuit of knowledge, research, and reform.
+To that end, we offer an interdisciplinary, cross-cultural, and comparative study of the lived experiences of Blacks dispersed throughout the world from the continent of Africa, a dispersion (and its causes) referred to as the African diaspora.
+AADS focuses on several geographic areas: Africa, the Americas (North & Latin America), the Caribbean, and the Indian Ocean area.

-African American and Diaspora Studies offers a range interdisciplinary courses such as: Race Matters; Reel to Real: Film Aesthetics and Representation; Mystery, Murder, and Mayhem in Black Detective Fiction; Race, Mixed Race, and “Passing”; Slavery and Public Memory; Diaspora Feminisms; Popular Culture and Black Sexual Politics; Black Masculinity; Blacks in Latin America and the Caribbean; Black Diaspora Women Writers; Making of the African Diaspora; Atlantic African Slave Trade; American Patriots: Blacks in the Military; Black Issues in Education; Global Africa; On Beauty: Black Women and the Politics of Blackness and Beauty; 20th Century African American Biography; Black Europe; Black Paris; Soul Food; Colonialism and After; Haiti: Freedom, Democracy, and Black Resistance.
+African American and Diaspora Studies offers a range of interdisciplinary courses such as: Race Matters; Reel to Real: Film Aesthetics and Representation; Mystery, Murder, and Mayhem in Black Detective Fiction; Race, Mixed Race, and “Passing”; Slavery and Public Memory; Diaspora Feminisms; Popular Culture and Black Sexual Politics; Black Masculinity; Blacks in Latin America and the Caribbean; Black Diaspora Women Writers; Making of the African Diaspora; Atlantic African Slave Trade; Blacks in the Military; Black Issues in Education; Black Women and the Politics of Blackness and Beauty; Black Paris-Paris Noir; Soul Food; Black Girlhood: History, Performance, and Counter-Narratives; Capoeira: Afro-Brazilian Race, Culture, and Expression; and Haiti: Freedom, Democracy and Black Resistance.

 The program strongly encourages students to pursue a second major.
-Hence, students who concentrate in AADS are also allowed to take advantage of course offerings in the departments and programs of Anthropology, English, French, History, Political Science, Religious Studies, Sociology, Women’s and Gender Studies, to name but a few.
+Hence, students who concentrate in AADS are also allowed to take advantage of course offerings in the departments and programs of Anthropology, English, French, History, Political Science, Latina and Latino Studies, Religious Studies, Sociology, Women’s and Gender Studies, to name but a few.

-The Program in African American and Diaspora Studies and Research Center at the University of Cape Town and at Stellenbosch University (in the Winelands of South Africa) allows students to explore a range of courses in the humanities, music, fine arts, commerce, sciences, engineering, and African languages.
+The Program in African American and Diaspora Studies and Research Center at the University of Cape Town allows students to explore a range of courses in the humanities, music, fine arts, commerce, sciences, engineering, and African languages.
 Interested students should contact the Global Education Office for more information on international programs and financial aid.